ericodle/GINSA/README.md

  GINSA has been tested on <i>Lecudina longissima</i> (26 occurrences), Lecudina tuzetae (309 occurrences), and <i>Labyrinthula spp.</i> (2,603 occurrences).

   GINSA is a unique tool utilizing the GBIF interface.
 In the spirit of GBIF, the code for GINSA is openly available, and we encourage community input and collaboration.
 There are links below to report a bug or request a new feature.
-  Moreover, we invite everyone interested to follow along with the instructions provided below.
+  Moreover, we invite everyone interested to follow along with the instructions provided below.</p>

 [GINSA Overview Video](https://www.youtube.com/watch?v=PrWM5vmqYO8)

 <p align="right">(<a href="#top">back to top</a>)</p>